ppy/osu-wiki/wiki/Community/How_you_can_help!/en.md

-# How you can help
+# How you can help!

 osu! has a very vibrant community composed of people from all around the world, and anyone can be a part of the community in their own way!